Pulsar4xDevs/Pulsar4x/README.md

 Another IDE option is the cross platform [Rider](https://www.jetbrains.com/rider/) from JetBrains.
 I'm currently using this under Linux and it's a good option.
 A bit heavier than MonoDevelop but it's lighter and more responsive than Visual Studio.
 Even though it is in beta, it appears to have all the bells and whistles.
 Easier to setup than MD and faster to install than VS.
-Currently only tested in Linux (and Mac?)
+Currently only tested on Linux (and Mac?)
 There is currently no Eto.forms plugin for Rider.

 ## Instructions:

-NOTE: you'll need a 64-bit PC. possibly 32-bit Windows could work but some libraries are not availible in 32-bit Linux.
+NOTE: you'll need a 64-bit PC. possibly 32-bit Windows could work but some libraries are not available on 32-bit Linux.
 You'll need SDL2 installed.

 1. Clone the Git Repo.